ajread4/thm_writeups_publish/Skynet.md

 33 user.txt
 ```
 # Privilege Escalation
-Within the home directory of milesdyson, there was an interesting backup file that is executed by root.
+Within the home directory of ```milesdyson```, there was an interesting backup file that is executed by root.
 ```
 www-data@skynet:/home/milesdyson/backups$ cat backup.sh
 cat backup.sh